nielswh/pdf-ocr/README.md

 ```

 ### Windows
-Important!
-You will have to add some variables to the PATH of your machine.
-You do this by right clicking your computer in file explorer, select Properties, select Advanced System Settings, Environment Variables.
-You can then add **the folder that contains the executables** to the path variable.

 **pdftk** can be installed using the PDFtk Server installer found here: https://www.pdflabs.com/tools/pdftk-server/
-It should autmatically add itself to the PATH, if not, the default install location is *"C:\Program Files (x86)\PDFtk Server\bin\"*

 **ghostscript** for Windows can be found at: http://www.ghostscript.com/download/gsdnld.html
 - Make sure you download the General Public License and the correct version (32/64bit).